instedd/surveda/docs/dev-setup-local.md

 - [Verboice](https://github.com/instedd/verboice) for making phone calls (IVR);
 - [Nuntium](https://github.com/instedd/nuntium) for sending and receiving text messages (SMS).

-They can be used from the cloud (see [dev-setup-cloud.md](dev-setup-cloud.md)).
+They can be used from a [cloud installation](dev-setup-cloud.md) or locally as we will see in this document.
-Or if you want to install and configure them locally, follow the Setup below.

 ## Setup

 ### Install [dockerdev](https://github.com/waj/dockerdev)

-This isn't necessary, but installing [dockerdev](https://github.com/waj/dockerdev) will greatly improve your experience, by using the `*.lvh.me` domain to access services and for services to talk between themselves.
+This isn't necessary, but installing [dockerdev](https://github.com/waj/dockerdev) will greatly improve your experience, by using the [`*.lvh.me`](https://nickjanetakis.com/blog/ngrok-lvhme-nipio-a-trilogy-for-local-development-and-testing#lvh-me) domain to access services and for services to talk between themselves.

 ### Install [Guisso](https://github.com/instedd/guisso)